tom342178/docker-compose/README.md

 Usage: make [target] [VARIABLE=value]

 Available targets:
-  build                 pull image from the docker hub repository dry-run               create docker-compose.yaml file based on the .env configuration file(s) up                    start EdgeLake instance down                  Stop EdgeLake instance clean-vols            Stop EdgeLake instance and remove associated volumes clean                 Stop EdgeLake instance and remove associated volumes & image attach                Attach to docker / podman container (use ctrl-d to detach) exec                  Attach to the shell executable for the container logs                  View container logs
+  login                 log into the docker hub for AnyLog - use `ANYLOG_TYPE` as the placeholder for password build                 pull image from the docker hub repository dry-run               create docker-compose.yaml file based on the .env configuration file(s) up                    start AnyLog instance down                  Stop AnyLog instance clean-vols            Stop AnyLog instance and remove associated volumes clean                 Stop AnyLog instance and remove associated volumes & image attach                Attach to docker / podman container (use ctrl-d to detach) exec                  Attach to the shell executable for the container logs                  View container logs